ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 Directory
 This is the setup log/guide of Villy Chen on ESE 519 Lab2.
 In this directory I will go through all the detailed steps of setting up the RP2040 broad on the windows laptop using WSL.
-1. Software prequisites
+1. Software Installation
-2.
+2. Downloading the setup script
-3.
+3. install the toolchain
+4. update the SDK
+5. build up the code for pico
+6. build and run hello_world

 1. Software Installation